-The University of St. Augustine is proud to announce a unique and flexible part-time way to obtain a Doctor of Physical Therapy (DPT) degree through our Flex distance education program in St. Augustine, FL and San Marcos, CA (coming soon to Austin, TX campus*).
+The University of St. Augustine offers a unique and flexible part-time way to obtain a Doctor of Physical Therapy (DPT) degree through our Flex distance education program in our San Marcos, CA, St. Augustine, FL and Austin, TX campuses.

 The mission of the University's Flexible Doctor of Physical Therapy program is to graduate competent, versatile, reflective, empathetic and autonomous practitioners who by virtue of their critical thinking and active learning skills, clinical experience, diagnostic proficiency, ethical and behavioral standards and commitment to professionalism, will be prepared to assist and direct the patient or client in achieving optimum function.
 These practitioners will contribute to their practice and society through continued professional growth and personal example of a healthy and productive lifestyle.